Medicines can both enhance and save lives, but for seniors struggling with medication adherence, the consequences can be dire.

 Tip: Look into mail order prescriptions that are mailed to the home, or contact Carolina Hearts Home Care for help.

 Taking prescription medicines correctly is vital to seniors’ health.
-For help in making certain a senior you know is following doctor’s orders, contact Carolina Hearts Home Care, providers of the best Wadesboro home care as well as care in the surrounding area.
-Our skilled caregivers can provide medication reminders and ensure senior medicine is taken exactly as prescribed, as well as a full range of other in-home supportive services for seniors.
+For help in making certain a senior you know is following doctor’s orders, contact Carolina Hearts Home Care, providers of award-winning home care in Bennettsville as well as care in the surrounding area.
+Our skilled caregivers can provide medication reminders and ensure that seniors take medications exactly as prescribed, as well as a full range of other in-home supportive services for older adults.
 Call us today at 1-855-277-2005 for a free in-home consultation!